D3: Reframing Your Thinking

 1. Your Brain Loves Shortcuts—But They Don’t Always Serve You

 Our brains rely on mental shortcuts like stories and patterns to simplify a complex world.
-These mental models help us process decisions quickly—but here’s the catch: they can trap you in outdated ways of thinking.
+They help us process decisions quickly.

-In a nonlinear and fast-changing world, those same shortcuts might leave you clinging to habits, assumptions, or beliefs that no longer work.
+In a nonlinear and rapidly changing world, those same shortcuts might leave you clinging to habits, assumptions, or beliefs that no longer work.

 Reframing lets you interrupt that cycle and adapt your thinking to fit the reality you’re actually living in.